-Source: Authors’ own analysis of the European Social Survey and Central Statistics Office
+Source: Authors’ own analysis of the European Social Survey and Central Statistics Office.

 4.1 Age and Gender

 The relationship between age and the response variable seems to change across rounds.
 As discussed in Chapter 2, the multivariate regression model indicates that, considering all rounds, older respondents are more supportive of the government reducing income differences.
-However, the average support by age observed in the latest round (11) seem to indicate the opposite (see Figure 4.4 in Chapter 2).
-During the third and fourth rounds (2006-2009), there is a positive association between age and support for redistribution.
+However, the average support by age observed in the latest round (11) seems to indicate the opposite (see Figure 4.4).
+During the third and fourth rounds (2006–2009), there is a positive association between age and support for redistribution.